 - Tire protection policies are not always comprehensive, so check your specific contract for certain types of tire or wheel damage that may be excluded.

-Tires are normally not turned in for claims in comprehensive or collision coverage—for instance, if your tires are slashed—as the cost of a new tire is often less than your comprehensive deductible of your auto insurance policy.
-When buying tire insurance, you should know this is not a part of your auto insurance policy.
+Tires are normally not turned in for claims in comprehensive or collision coverage, due to the cost of a new tire often being less than the comprehensive deductible of your auto insurance policy.
+When buying tire insurance, this is not a part of your auto insurance policy.

 Manufacturer’s Tire Warranty

 If the tire is found to be flawed due to a manufacturing defect or material defect, the manufacturer will replace the tire free of charge.

 Road Hazard Protection

-When you buy a new tire from a tire shop, you will likely be offered a road hazard warranty.
+When you buy a new tire from a tire shop, you will likely be offered a road-hazard warranty.
 A road hazard is something that causes a tire to fail when driving on a maintained road.
-Examples of road hazards include nail punctures, bruises and an impact that causes tire breakage.
-The cost may come out to $20–$30 per tire on average.
+Examples of road hazards include nail punctures or an impact that causes tire breakage.
+The cost may be $20 to $30 per tire on average.